The Deer Hunter: Critical response

-Roger Ebert of the Chicago Sun-Times gave the film four out of four stars and called it "one of the most emotionally shattering films ever made."
-Gene Siskel from the Chicago Tribune praised the film, saying, "This is a big film, dealing with big issues, made on a grand scale.
+Roger Ebert gave the film four stars out of four, and called it "one of the most emotionally shattering films ever made".
+Gene Siskel of the Chicago Tribune praised the film, saying, "This is a big film, dealing with big issues, made on a grand scale.
 Much of it, including some casting decisions, suggest inspiration by The Godfather."

 Leonard Maltin also gave the film four stars, calling it a "sensitive, painful, evocative work".

 Vincent Canby of The New York Times called The Deer Hunter "a big, awkward, crazily ambitious motion picture that comes as close to being a popular epic as any movie about this country since The Godfather.
 Its vision is that of an original, major new filmmaker."

-David Denby of New York called it "an epic" with "qualities that we almost never see any more—range and power and breadth of experience."
-Jack Kroll of Time asserted it put director Cimino "right at the center of film culture."
-Stephen Farber pronounced the film in New West magazine as "the greatest anti-war movie since La Grande Illusion."
+David Denby of New York magazine called it "an epic", with "qualities that we almost never see any more—range and power and breadth of experience."

+Jack Kroll of Time asserted that it put director Cimino "right at the center of film culture".

+Stephen Farber pronounced in New West magazine that the movie is "the greatest anti-war movie since La Grande Illusion."

 However, The Deer Hunter was not without critical backlash.
 Pauline Kael of The New Yorker wrote a positive review with some reservations: "[It is] a small minded film with greatness in it ... with an enraptured view of common life ... [but] enraging, because, despite its ambitiousness and scale, it has no more moral intelligence than the Eastwood action pictures."

+William Goldman, in his book Adventures in the Screen Trade, described The Deer Hunter as a "well-disguised comic-book movie".
+He wrote, "I enjoyed it every bit as I used to be enthralled by Batman having it out with the Penguin—and precisely on that level."

-Andrew Sarris wrote that the film was "massively vague, tediously elliptical, and mysteriously hysterical ...
+Andrew Sarris of The New York Observer wrote that the film was "massively vague, tediously elliptical, and mysteriously hysterical ...
 It is perhaps significant that the actors remain more interesting than the characters they play."

-Jonathan Rosenbaum disparaged The Deer Hunter as an "Oscar-laden weepie about macho buddies" and "a disgusting account of what the evil Vietnamese did to poor, innocent Americans".
-John Simon of New York wrote: "For all its pretensions to something newer and better, this film is only an extension of the old Hollywood war-movie lie.
+John Simon of New York wrote, "For all its pretensions to something newer and better, this film is only an extension of the old Hollywood war-movie lie.
 The enemy is still bestial and stupid, and no match for our purity and heroism; only we no longer wipe up the floor with him—rather, we litter it with his guts."

-In a review of The Deer Hunter for Chicago magazine, Studs Terkel wrote that he was "appalled by its shameless dishonesty," and that "not since The Birth of a Nation has a non-Caucasian people been portrayed in so barbaric a fashion."
-Cimino's dishonesty "was to project a sadistic psyche not only onto 'Charlie' but to all the Vietnamese portrayed."
+In a review for Chicago magazine, Studs Terkel wrote that he was "appalled by its shameless dishonesty", and that "not since The Birth of a Nation has a non-Caucasian people been portrayed in so barbaric a fashion".
+Cimino's dishonesty "was to project a sadistic psyche not only onto 'Charlie' but to all the Vietnamese portrayed".